-Second, because your dealership can help educate the community on the existence of the commercial department, and authorize the necessary digital tools to manage sales, marketing and inventory.
+Second, because your dealership must commit to marketing to the community on the existence of the commercial department, and must authorize the purchase of the necessary digital tools to manage sales, marketing and inventory.

 How Can Dealerships Support Truck Pros?